citation-file-format/citation-file-format/examples/README.md

 ## Overview

 We maintain a collection of `.cff` files for testing.
-In these files we try to cover various possible scenarious described in the specification.
+In these files we try to cover various possible scenarios described in the specification.
 During the test, these files are validated using `cffconvert` (a command line utility to read a `.cff` file and convert it to BibTex and other formats).
 We check that all files are validated or rejected as expected.